Asutosh College: Accreditation

+Consistently ranked among Kolkata's top colleges.
+In 2016, the college secured 2nd position in Kolkata in Science category of India Today ranking.
+Now this college is considered most premier affiliated college under Calcutta University.

 Facilities

-The college has a separate counselling cell for both victims of ragging as well as possible aggressors, as part of an anti-ragging initiative.
+The college has a counselling cell for victims of ragging as well as possible aggressors, as part of an anti-ragging initiative.

-All the departments have their own libraries and well-organized laboratories for Science departments.

-Controversies
+Female students

 In 1996, then Principal Subhankar Chakraborty was accused of moral policing after he asked female students to dress modestly.

-In early 2018, sanitary pad dispensers, installed in the college back in 2015 were found to be not working.
-Many female students did not know about the machines while others felt self-conscious to use the machines which were placed in corridors and other public parts of the campus.
-However, the college alleged the quality of pads were so low that students gave them a miss.
-They also said the after sales service of the company roped in by the state government to install and operate the machines, were unpredictable and bad.
+In 2018, sanitary pad dispensers, installed in the college in 2015 were found to be not working.
+Many female students did not know about the machines while others felt self-conscious about using the machines, which in corridors and other public parts of the campus.
+However, the college said the quality of pads were so low that students gave them a miss, and that the services of the company roped in by the state government to install and operate the machines were unpredictable and bad.